-Public Health Students Advising Students (PH-SAS) is a new initiative of the school, where undergraduate public health students can get group or individual advising from fellow undergraduate students!
+Public Health Students Advising Students (PH-SAS) is an initiative of the SDSU School of Public Health (SPH) Undergraduate Program, where undergraduate public health students can get group or individual advising from fellow undergraduate students during the Fall & Spring semesters!

 What PH-SAS CAN Help With